google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 ### The Dollar Lake fire

-The fire mentioned in this tutorial is the Dollar Lake fire, which occured mid-September, 2011 on the northern slopes of Mt Hood, OR, USA.
+The fire mentioned in this tutorial is the Dollar Lake fire, which occurred mid-September, 2011 on the northern slopes of Mt Hood, OR, USA.
 Visit this [blog post](https://wyeastblog.org/2016/10/22/dollar-lake-fire-five-years-after/) and see this [manuscript](http://dearing.biology.utah.edu/Lab/pdf/2015_varner_too_hot_trot.pdf)